-Program Administration - The role of the school library media specialist centering on the management of the school library media facility and services
+Program Administration - The role of the school library media specialist centering on the management of the school library media facility and services revealed to others without their permission.

 Pseudonym - A fictitious name used by an author.

 Publisher - One who publishes, especially one who issues from the press and offers for sale books, periodicals, etc.